Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 which thrusters are forward thrusters.
 It will EXCLUDE any thrusters on spin blocks, so vectored thrust continues to operate at full power for greatest possible maneuverability.

 Choose whatever works for you.
 I suggest 0 for most vehicles, but vehicles using vector thrust may want to try 2.
+This decision only matters if Thottle values you choose aren't always 1.

     MainDriveControlType = 0